FX's Trust Is Agonizing Exercise In Men Ignoring Women

 By episode 4, watching Trust is hardly an exercise in hanging on the edge of your seat from narrative suspense.
 We know that long-haired, wide-eyed Paul Getty (Harris Dickinson) has lost control of his fake kidnapping scheme, and is now very much in the clutches of the 'Ndragheta mafia group of Calabria.
 We know that J.P.
 Getty (Donald Sutherland), his miserly grandfather, is hesitant to give up any funds.
 Plus, the ending of the story is readily available: If you mosey on over to Wikipedia, you can find out all the gory details of Paul's captivity.

-Since most of the plot information is readily availablem the joy of watching Trust comes in watching the characters figure out – and convince J.P.
-Getty – of what we already know: That Paul is really kidnapped.
+Since most of the plot information is readily available (if much less visually stunning), the joy of watching Trust comes in watching the characters figure out – and convince J.P.
+Getty – of what we already know: That Paul is really, really, super kidnapped.
 As a result, watching Trust won't make you ache with suspense overload.
 But it will make you feel fury.
-Because the "That's All Folks!" episode of Trust was about a woman speaking the truth to a stubborn, obstinate man who won't take her seriously, almost on principle.
+Because Sunday night's episode of Trust was about a woman speaking the truth to a stubborn, obstinate man who won't take her seriously, almost on principle.
 It was a show about men refusing to believe women.
 It was, in a phrase, "too real."

 Advertisement